Acadia National Park

 Student work

-Former Secretary of the Interior Sally Jewell often said about outdoor education, “We all know that the best classrooms have no walls.”
+Former US Secretary of the Interior Sally Jewell often said about outdoor education, “We all know that the best classrooms have no walls.”
 This is true both physically and metaphorically; for years COA has demonstrated this with its use of Acadia in our teaching.
 Many of our classes use Acadia as a class laboratory.
 COA students learn from working in Acadia and Acadia benefits from the great work the students do.
 Our relationship with the park reflects the breadth of human ecology and the human experience.

 Class projects